 A full update is one where the entire final state of the device (system, boot, and recovery partitions) is contained in the package.
-As long as the device is capable of receiving the package and booting the recovery system, the package can install the desired build regardless of the current state of the device.
+As long as the device is capable of receiving and applying the package, the package can install the desired build regardless of the current state of the device.

 Example: Using the release tools to build a full update for the hypothetical tardis device:

 ota_update.zip is now ready to be sent to test devices